raspberrypilearning/sense-hat-pong/worksheet.md

 	curses.endwin()
 	```

-1. You're entire program should look like this:
+1. Your entire program should look like this:

 	```python
 	from time import sleep